-Tennessee is a breastfeeding-positive state, thanks to state workplace legislation that transcends the protection provided by the federal Fair Labor Standards Act (FLSA) by extending protections to all workers (not just hourly).
+Tennessee is a breastfeeding-positive state, thanks to state workplace legislation that transcends the protection provided by the federal Fair Labor Standards Act (FLSA) by extending protections to all breastfeeding workers (not just hourly).
 Outside of the workplace, breastfeeding laws in Tennessee are similar to those in any other state: breastfeeding in public is protected by the law.

 We’ve awarded Tennessee three drops on our scale.